Summer Programs Opening Day Monday 07-09-2018

 Monday morning (Monday, July 9), the Frontiers students will be off to their first workshops at 8:30 AM.
 We will have staff helping out with directions, but if you happen to find someone wandering, please point them in our direction.
 I am attaching listing of faculty and classroom room numbers to use as a reference, but you can always direct students back to the Bartlett Center as well.

-I would like to recognize and thank many of the other offices on campus who have helped in preparing to welcome these students including Athletics, the Admissions Office, Student Aid and Financial Literacy, Career Development Center, Residential Services, Student Activities, IT, Chartwells, the Events Office, Health Services, and Facilities.
+I would like to recognize and thank many of the other offices on campus who have helped in preparing to welcome these students including Athletics, the Admissions Office, Student Aid and Financial Literacy, Career Development Center, the Housing & Residential Experience Center, Student Activities, IT, Chartwells, the Events Office, Health Services, and Facilities.

 If at any time during the next couple of weeks, you have questions or concerns about any of the Summer Programs, please do not hesitate in Pre-collegiate Outreach Programs at ext.
 4900.